 Bruce is a Principal of Douglas Partners with over 20 years' experience in geotechnical engineering consulting.
-He commenced employment with DP in March 1996 after completing a Bachelor of Engineering (Hons) at the University of Sydney.
+He commenced employment with Douglas Partners in March 1996 after completing a Bachelor of Engineering (Hons) at the University of Sydney.
 Bruce completed a Masters of Engineering Science (Geotechnical) from UNSW in 2004.

 Bruce has worked in Sydney, Darwin, Central Coast, Townsville and Brisbane offices of Douglas Partners.
 He was Branch Manager in Central Coast from 2005 to 2006, and Townsville from 2006 to 2012.
-In late 2012, Bruce transferred to Brisbane where he was appointed Geotechnical Group Manager until being appointed Branch Manager in August 2016.
+In late 2012, Bruce transferred to Brisbane where he was appointed Geotechnical Group Manager until being appointed Branch Manager in August 2016 to 2019.

 environmental and civil colleges.
 Chris is registered on the National

 Engineering Register and is a practitioner with a specific area of practice in

 the area of subdivisional geotechnics.
 Chris has Bachelor of Engineering and a

 Master of Engineering Science (Hydrogeology) both from the UNSW.